queer-community-allies/queer-community-allies/index.md

 ## What's Happening in November

+- We support Project Rainbow!
+Purchase a flag to be put in your yard for Transgender Day of Remembrance and/or sign up to help make, stake, and remove flags. [https://www.projectrainbowutah.org/sign-up](https://www.projectrainbowutah.org/sign-up)

 - Do you know of some local queer & trans affirming service providers, educators, or spaces?
 Coaches?
 Dentists?
 Job sites?
 Doctors?
 Pools?
 Therapists?
 Hangout spots? … LET US KNOW via our contact page!
 We’ll check them out and add them to our resource page!

 - Support GSAs ~